medicine cabinet

 • Cravings (wanting opioids very badly)

-The effects of methadone and buprenorphine can include relief from pain and a feeling of wellbeing, but can also cause nausea, sleepiness and long term use can have effects on male reproductive health, libido and cause sweating and constipation.
+The effects of methadone and buprenorphine can include relief from pain and a feeling of wellbeing, but can also cause nausea, sleepiness and long-term use can have effects on dental health, male reproductive health, libido and cause sweating and constipation.

 Buprenorphine may also be mixed with naloxone (buprenorphine-naloxone) to discourage people injecting.